Dressy Bessy: In Other Media

 "If You Should Try To Kiss Her" and "Just Like Henry" from the album Pink Hearts Yellow Moons feature in the 1999 motion picture But I'm a Cheerleader.
 "Just Like Henry" also featured in the 2012 film Picture Day.

-"Lookaround," also from the album Pink Hearts Yellow Moons, appeared in the 15th episode of season 3 of Felicity (TV series), "Senioritis."
+"Lookaround," also from the album Pink Hearts Yellow Moons, appeared in the 15th episode of season 3 of Felicity, "Senioritis".

 The band performed "Just Once More" from the album Dressy Bessy on the October 31, 2003 episode of Last Call with Carson Daly.
 They performed "Electrified" from the album Electrified on the August 5, 2005 episode of Late Night with Conan O'Brien.
 "Side 2," also from Electrified, featured in the 2006 motion picture She's the Man.